-A plant room means a room housing the heater plant and probably other items of building service plant and would generally
+A plant room means a room housing the

 An enclosure is where the heater is installed within a compartment or confined area where space is limited.

 Where heaters are installed within a plant room or enclosure then provision for both combustion air and / or air for general ventilation will be required by means of high and low level ventilation openings (sections 2.4.2.1 and 2.4.2.2 refer to plant room applications and sections 2.4.2.3 and 2.4.2.4 refer to enclosure applications).